Skip to content

 uname -r

-The output should include "lowlatency" in the kernel name.
+The output should show "lowlatency" in the kernel version.

 Kernel Parameter Optimization